Physics Through the Centuries: The Key Milestones and Discoveries

 Ancient Physics (roughly pre-600 AD) sets the stage.
 It’s observational, philosophical.
 Think of the Greeks like Aristotle pondering the nature of motion or the Babylonians meticulously charting the stars.
 They lacked the tools for rigorous experimentation but laid the groundwork with keen observations and questions.

 Classical Physics (roughly 1600s-1900s)truly set the stage!
 The era was initiated by Galileo with his experiments, such as the famous anecdote of dropping objects from the Leaning Tower of Pisa.
-Newton stepped in with his laws of motion and gravity, providing an exceptional framework that precisely explains the everyday world.
+Newton stepped in with his laws of motion and gravity.
 Furthermore, we gained a unified understanding of electricity and magnetism through Maxwell’s equations.

 Modern Physics (early 20th century) is where the play takes a dramatic turn!
-The stage lights dim, things get strange.
-Enter Planck, Einstein, and their contemporaries.
 The very fabric of our understanding of space, time, and energy is challenged.
 Planck ushers in the baffling world of quantum mechanics—energy isn’t continuous but comes in discrete packets, quanta!
 Then Einstein, with a flourish and his theory of relativity, shows us that space and time are not absolute but intertwined, a cosmic dance!

 Contemporary Physics (late 20th century-present) is the act still being written.
 We break down nuclei by smashing atoms against each other looking for fundamental particles composing matter.
 Using general relativity we study black holes and search for traces left behind by Big Bang itself while exploring universe at same time!
 It’s dynamic erratic brimming full unanswered riddles noting but ever changing nature physics.

-Q5: What are some of the biggest unsolved mysteries in Physics?
+Q6: What are the two biggest unsolved mysteries in Physics?

 Answer: